dhirajsingh619/MovieRecommeder/README.md

 after preprocessing now take a copy of pkl files in main folder

-open main.py folder(change the adress of pkl files in app.py folder) in terminal give the command streamlit run main.py
+open main.py folder(change the adress of pkl files in app.py folder) in terminal give the command "streamlit run main.py".

-you will be redirected browser your browser where you can run the app.
+you will be redirected to your browser where you can enjoy the website.

  Thank you...